 SUSD Community Mental Health Resource Directory

-SUSD recently updated our Community Mental Health Resource Directory.
-This directory is meant to be used as a guide for locating community partners our district often collaborates with and refers our students.
-Please feel free to download this directory and explore the list of agencies, behavioral health hospitals and resources for locating private practitioners.
+SUSD's Mental Health Resource Directory provides a list of local mental health agencies, behavioral health hospitals and resources for locating private practitioners.
 Although we frequently consult or refer students to these agencies, we cannot guarantee the success of their services and they do operate independently of SUSD.
-For additional questions, please contact Shannon Cronn at 480-484-5094 or email@example.com.
+For additional questions, please contact Shannon Cronn at 480-484-5094 or firstname.lastname@example.org.

 Click here for our most current Resource Directory.

 If you are experiencing a life-threatening emergency, please call 911 immediately.
 If you are experiencing a crisis or suicidal thoughts, please call the EMPACT National Suicide Hotline at 800-SUICIDE or the Maricopa Crisis/Suicide Line at 480-784-1500.

 SUSD Support Services focuses on the prevention of behavioral, social, or emotional difficulties in our children.
 Prevention and early intervention are keys to ensuring that all children have access to a quality education and make academic progress as well as social strides in school.

 In order to achieve this, SUSD's Mental Health in the Schools team works with SUSD psychologists, social workers, counselors, nurses and other staff to implement a three-tier model of support that emphasizes prevention.

 This model is based on the Positive Behavior Intervention and Supports (PBIS) framework as well as the Response to Intervention (RTI) framework.
 Both of these prevention frameworks are research based and have been proven to create social and academic success on campuses across the country.